Photographs by Roger Foley

 Upcoming Events for this Title

-Linda Holden, author of GARDENS OF BUNNY MELLON, to appear at Ladew Topiary Gardens at Ladew Gardens
+Linda Holden, author of THE GARDENS OF BUNNY MELLON, to appear at Desert Botanical Gardens AZ at Desert Botanical Gardens Dorrance Hall

-Linda Holden, author of THE GARDENS OF BUNNY MELLON, to appear at Gray Antiques and Interiors MD at Gray Antiques and Interiors
+Linda Holden, author of THE GARDENS OF BUNNY MELLON, to appear at Sulgrave Club DC at Sulgrave Club

 Rachel Lambert Mellon was born an heir to a great fortune—her grandfather invented Listerine and her father was the president of Gillette—and married one of the wealthiest men in America, the banking heir and philanthropist Paul Mellon.
 Known to her friends as Bunny, Mrs. Mellon cut a distinguished presence in rarified circles in Washington, New York, London, and Paris, where the Mellons maintained homes celebrated for their refinement and taste.
 But Mellon’s greatest love, and her signature accomplishment, was landscape and garden design.
 Linda Jane Holden, author of The Gardens of Bunny Mellon, interviewed Mellon extensively before her death in 2014 and has been granted access by her family to her journals, correspondence, photographs, sketches, and memorabilia.

 Although she had no formal training, Mellon read widely in horticulture and made contributions to several landmark gardens, including the restorations of the Potager du Roi at Versailles and Monet’s garden at Giverny.
 She also designed the gardens and landscapes of many of the Mellons’ properties, chief among them the gardens and farm of their sprawling estate, Oak Spring, in Upperville, Virginia.